ethereum/consensus-specs/specs/phase0/beacon-chain.md

 ## Beacon chain state transition function

 The post-state corresponding to a pre-state `state` and a signed block `signed_block` is defined as `state_transition(state, signed_block)`.
-State transitions that trigger an unhandled exception (e.g. a failed `assert` or an out-of-range list access) are considered invalid.
+State transitions that trigger an unhandled exception (e.g. `ValidationError`, a failed `assert` or an out-of-range list access) are considered invalid.
 State transitions that cause a `uint64` overflow or underflow are also considered invalid.

 ```python
 def state_transition(state: BeaconState, signed_block: SignedBeaconBlock, validate_result: bool=True) -> BeaconState: